 Did you miss the general packraft intro?

 Some copy Alpackas, some go out of their way to be different and some are ‘crossrafts‘ suited only to calm rivers or flatwater crossings.
-These prioritise ultra light weight over durability which can be a gamble in a single chambered boat.
-Still others are designed to carry heavier loads, be as light as possible or for all-out white water.
+These prioritise ultra light weight over durability which can be a gamble in a single-chambered boat.
+Still others are designed to carry heavier loads or for all-out white water.

-Don’t forget that at any waterside holiday resort you can always buy cheap PVC beach toys (left) which are OK while they last.
+Don’t forget that at any waterside resort you can buy cheap PVC beach toys (left) which are OK while they last.

 Slackrafts get their own page on IK&P and are a great way of investigating the packrafting experience before you splash out on the real thing.